 Many of our top students have elected to continue their studies towards a master’s or doctorate degree at a variety of universities including Waterloo, Dalhousie, Simon Fraser, Guelph, University of Alberta, Cambridge (England), the University of Buffalo and of course Brock.

 We encourage excellence in teaching and research.
 Many projects and research papers are integrated into our undergraduate courses.
 In particular, our Project courses produce many publications by students, which is a great selling point for employers and graduate schools.
 Courses on advanced topics (such as Genetic Algorithms, Machine Learning, Neural Networks) are directly linked to our faculty’s research areas.

 Students are not only required to design and write programs, but several courses require them to give presentations and to participate in seminars.

-We have a full-time staff member whose main objective is to mentor our first year students by holding reviews for assignments, tests and examinations, as well as being available for further consultation.
+We have a full-time staff member whose main objective is to mentor our first year students.

-A professional experience component is available (Co-op and Internship) allowing a student to work full time in a job related to Computer Science for up to sixteen months, or on 4-month work terms between academic terms.
+A professional experience component is available (Co-op) allowing a student to work full time in a job related to Computer Science for a total of 1 year of on-site job experience.